-To create an EDI layout from an EDI standard:
+To create an EDI layout from an EDI standard, including BECS and ACH:

-1. From the Map Editor File menu, select New.

-2. In the New Map Wizard, complete the questions in the first window and click Next.
+- 1. From the Map Editor File menu, select New. - 2.
+In the New Map Wizard, complete the questions in the first window and click Next.

 Note: Be sure that Sterling Integrator is selected in the What kind of map are you creating list.